Lucas Industries: King of the Road

+In 1879, Joseph’s son Harry designed an oil hub lamp for use on high wheel bicycles and christened it the ‘King of the Road’, which birthed a Lucas sub-brand.
+‘King of the Road’ would come to be associated with the manufactured products of Lucas Companies, although its use was reserved for their most prestigious, and usually highest priced, electrical goods.
+The naming format lasted until the 1940s with the ‘King of the Road’ used profusely on communication material whilst product branding was limited to bicycle lamps and batteries.

+In 1896, Joseph and Harry Lucas formed a joint-stock corporation with the New Departure Bell Co. of America in order to manufacture their bicycle lamps in America and thus avoid import duties.

+The ‘King of the Road’ name is still used today on several products in the Lucas Classic parts programme.

 1902 to World War I

-In 1902, what had by then become Joseph Lucas Ltd, incorporated in 1898, started making automotive electrical components such as magnetos, alternators, windscreen wipers, horns, lighting, wiring and starter motors.
-The company started its main growth in 1914 with a contract to supply Morris Motors Limited with electrical equipment.
-During World War I Lucas made shells and fuses, as well as electrical equipment for military vehicles.
-Up until the early 1970s, Lucas was the principal supplier to British manufacturers (such as BSA, Norton and Triumph) of magnetos, dynamos, alternators, switches and other electrical components.
+In 1902, Joseph Lucas Ltd started making automotive electrical components such as magnetos, alternators, windscreen wipers, horns, lighting, wiring and starter motors.
+It was in 1914, however, that the company's significant growth commenced when they won a contract to supply Morris Motors Limited with electrical equipment.
+During World War I Lucas manufactured shells and fuses, as well as electrical equipment for military vehicles.
+Lucas remained the principal supplier of magnetos, dynamos, alternators, switches and other electrical components to British manufacturers (such as BSA, Norton and Triumph) until the early 1970s.

-UK General Strike 1926
+UK general strike 1926

 Thousands of workers belonging to Birmingham's Lucas electrical factory walked out and joined the 1926 United Kingdom general strike.
 Birmingham communist activist and trade union leader Jessie Eden, who was a volunteer union steward for the only section of unionised women in the factory, convinced the women to join the strike.
 The strike was depicted in the British crime drama Peaky Blinders.